-- 2.1 One of the areas where international aviation was considered under the UNFCCC process is the issue of climate finance.
-The UNFCCC conferences adopted a series of decisions which included the work programme on long-term climate finance to further analyse options for the mobilization of USD 100 billion per year by 2020 from a wide variety of potential sources. - 2.2 Some Parties expressed concern with the proposals to use international aviation as a potential source for mobilizing such revenue.
-Such proposals include the report of the World Bank (WB)/International Monetary Fund (IMF) under the G20 process in 2011, which explored global carbon charges of USD 25 per tonne of CO2 emissions on international transport, which the report suggested could raise USD 12 billion per year by 2020 from international aviation. - 2.3 The Negotiation text (document FCCC/ADP/2015/1) includes a proposal on the use of international aviation and maritime sectors as a source of financing for adaptation, and encouraging ICAO and IMO to develop a levy scheme to provide financing support for the Adaptation Fund (paragraph 116.5 of the Negotiating text). - It should be highlighted that in 2010, ICAO Member States adopted global aspirational goals for the international aviation sector of improving the sector's fuel efficiency by 2% per year and keeping its global CO_2 emissions from 2020 at the same level (carbon neutral growth from 2020).
-The achievement of the ICAO global aspirational goals requires adequate financial resources within the sector itself, enabling it to effectively respond to the global climate change challenge.
-It is of utmost importance that the development of a global MBM scheme for international aviation be treated as one element of a basket of mitigation measures to achieve the ICAO global aspirational goals, and not in isolation. - 2.5 In this regard, the 38th Assembly urged that "ICAO and its Member States express a clear concern, through the UNFCCC process, on the use of international aviation as a potential source for the mobilization of revenue for climate finance to the other sectors, in order to ensure that international aviation would not be targeted as a source of such revenue in a disproportionate manner" (Assembly Resolution A38-18, paragraph 30).
-The Assembly also requested Member States to communicate and coordinate with their delegations of Parties to the UNFCCC process regarding developments on international aviation and climate change under ICAO. - 2.6 The recent ICAO Council in March 2015 reiterated the need to act on the Assembly's requests above, and informed Member States to take appropriate action.
+ICAO and IMO to develop a levy scheme to provide financing support for the Adaptation Fund (paragraph 116.5 of the Negotiating text).

+- 7.4 It should be highlighted that in 2010, ICAO Member States adopted global aspirational goals for the international aviation sector of improving the sector's fuel efficiency by 2 per cent per year and keeping its global $CO_2$ emissions from 2020 at the same level (carbon neutral growth from 2020). - 7.5 The achievement of the ICAO global aspirational goals requires adequate financial resources within the sector itself, enabling it to effectively respond to the global climate change challenge.
+It is of utmost importance that the development of a global MBM scheme for international aviation be treated as one element of a basket of mitigation measures to achieve the ICAO global aspirational goals, and not in isolation. - 7.6 In this regard, the 38th Assembly urged that "ICAO and its Member States express a clear concern, through the UNFCCC process, on the use of international aviation as a potential source for the mobilization of revenue for climate finance to the other sectors, in order to ensure that international aviation would not be targeted as a source of such revenue in a disproportionate manner" (Assembly Resolution A38-18, paragraph 30).
+The ICAO Assembly also requested Member States to communicate and coordinate with their delegations of Parties to the UNFCCC process regarding developments on international aviation and climate change under ICAO.